bsj1048/react-redux-slider-test-project/README.md

 # react-redux-slider-test-project
 Image slider written in React using React-Redux and ES2015 notation.
 A test project.

+## Slider features:

+1. Has left/right arrows to change slides manually
+2. Changes slides every 10 seconds
+3. Stops auto sliding on mouse hover and starts it again on mouse out
+4. Restarts auto sliding when manually changing the slides using left/right arrows

 ## To run the project:

 1. Clone the repository